 If you prefer to see this in action, the full video walkthrough is below, showing each method step by step.

-Why Horizontal Lines Matter in Word Documents:
+Why Add Lines in Word Documents

 - Separating sections in long documents — especially useful alongside columns in Word